Aghasemian/OptimalLinkPrediction/README.md

 edges_orig = df_edgelists.iloc[0] # a numpy array of edge list for original graph
 ```

-<p align="justify"> To run the topological feature stacking model on one of the networks on real dataset:</p>
+<p align="justify"> To run the topological feature stacking model on one of the networks in real dataset:</p>

 ```python
 import OLP as olp